 This year’s World Malaria Theme is ‘Zero Malaria – Draw the Line Against Malaria’, as announced by the WHO (World Health Organisation).

 What is Malaria?

-- Malaria is not a contagious disease, meaning that a healthy person cannot get infected when having a contact with an infected person
+- Malaria is not a contagious disease, meaning that a healthy person cannot get infected when having had contact with an infected person.

-- Sometimes, the parasite remains in latent phase and symptoms occur up to 4 years after the infection
+- Sometimes, the parasite remains in the latent phase and symptoms can occur up to four years after the infection had first taken place.

-- The disease exists in 103 countries and approximately 3.3 billion people are at risk each year
+- The disease exists in 103 countries around the world, and approximately 3.3 billion people are at risk each year.

-- An average of 90% of death due to malaria infection occur in sub-Saharan Africa; the vast majority of the people are children under 5 years of age
+- An average death rate of 90% occurs due to malaria infection occur in sub-Saharan Africa; the vast majority of the people are children under the age of five.

-- Every year approximately 1.500 malaria-positive cases are reported in the US
+- Every year approximately 1.500 malaria-positive cases are reported in the United States of America.

-- Disney’s ‘The Winged Scourge’ animated movie released in 1943 featuring the Seven Dwarfs was an anti-mosquito and anti-malaria propaganda
+- Disney’s animated movie ‘The Winged Scourge’ that was released in 1943 featuring the Seven Dwarfs was an anti-mosquito and anti-malaria propaganda campaign.

-- The Latin roots of the word ‘malaria’ literally mean ‘bad air’ because the Romans thought swamp fumes were primal source of the illness
+- The Latin roots of the word ‘malaria’ literally mean ‘bad air’ because the Romans thought swamp fumes were the primal source of the illness.

-- 8 US presidents contracted malaria, including G. Washington, A. Lincoln, T. Roosevelt, J.F.
-Kennedy
+- Eight US presidents contracted malaria, including George Washington, Abraham Lincoln, Theodore Roosevelt, and John.F.
+Kennedy.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.